Yunhyeongseok-kiapi/reality-virtual-information/README.md

      ● Data transmission and reception using TCP communication based on Ethernet connection between system hardware ● In the simulator, the object data generated from the virtual environment -based simulation ● In autonomous driving system, virtual object data can be used by analyzing the received data.
+     ● The autonomous driving system can evaluate autonomous driving functions on various scenarios using virtual object data other than the existing autonomous driving system.